breaking-boot/verify/README.md

 ```

 ### Setup the Verify Alias
-To run properly, you need to setup add an alias to your shell configuration file (e.g., `.bashrc`, `.zshrc`, or `.profile`).
-This tells the terminal to run `verify` whenever you run the `bootdev` cli tool.
+For Verify to run properly, you need to add a new alias to your shell configuration file (e.g., `.bashrc`, `.zshrc`, or `.profile`):

-Add this to your shell config file:
 ```bash
 #verify alias for the bootdev cli tool
 alias bootdev='verify' #comment out or delete this alias if you want to disable Verify, forcing tests to exclusively run through the official bootdev cli.
 ```
+This tells the terminal to run `verify` whenever you run the `bootdev` cli tool.

 Save the file and restart your terminal for the change to take effect.